 What to expect when selling your homeWhat to expect when selling your home

 People tend to attach a lot of emotional value to a home, and if you’ve lived in yours for many years, then you should expect it to make you a little biased.
 Such can cause problems when you run into difficult buyers.
-The first step should be to try and emotionally detach yourself from the property.
-Start by finding the home’s current market value through the use of comparative market analysis (CMA).
+So the first step should be to try and emotionally detach yourself from the property.
+Start by finding the home’s current market value thorough comparative market analysis (CMA).
 The CMA determines the right asking price for your home based on sales of comparable properties in your area.
 Next, depersonalize your home by removing most of your personal effects, such as family portraits, and making it more appealing to potential buyers.
 Next, you’ll want to stage the home, so it looks like it’s best for the open houses and private showings ahead.

 As you meet different buyers and start negotiating towards a contract, keep in mind these negotiating tactics.